 the insulation or under the plywood covers if you know where certain appliances will be placed in advance.

 A camper van conversion can have a simple cold running water system with a couple of water canisters stored under the sink, and a submersible water pump in them to pull the water up to the tap when switched on.

 If you need heated water, more then one sink and a shower, the system will be more complex.
 Larger water tanks are available in all shapes and sizes and you can fit them either under the van or somewhere inside.
 A lot of flexible hosing will be needed to connect everything together.

 When you build your own camper van, only your imagination is the limit...

 And don't forget about waste water.
 You can install a gray water tank under the van or simply run a hose through the vans floor, and drain the water in a portable tank or just a bucket.

 Remember that gray deposit water smells awful in the summer and freezes in the winter.
 So in any case, you want to get rid of it as soon as possible, and a bucket is a great solution.

 How about the toilet?
-You can install anything from handy and portable Porta Potti to electric flush
+You can install anything from handy and portable camping toilets like Porta Potti to electric build in flush

 IMPORTANT!
-Gas and electricity should be installed by fully qualified persons only.
+Propane hosing and electricity should be installed by fully qualified persons only.
 They can both present a potential hazard when not properly installed.
 Build your own camper van, but don't put other people at risk.

 Propane gas in a camper van can be used for cooking, heating and running the three way fridge (works on 110/220V, 12V and propane).
 You can do without it though, using a portable stove running on alcohol spirit, a 12V compressor fridge and diesel heating such as Webasto and Eberspacher.